MaulikDave9/frontend-nanodegree-mobile-portfolio/README.md

 #### 2. Computational Efficiency: Time to resize pizzas is less than 5 ms using the pizza size slider on the views/pizza.html page. ####

+1. In function determineDx(elem, size), use document.getElementById(id) web API (faster) instead of document.querySelector(..).
-1. Define "document.querySelectorAll(".randomPizzaContainer")" as a var outside for loop in function changePizzaSizes(size) and bring calculations that doesn't need to perform for all the iterations of for loop, outside the loop!
+2. In function changePizzaSizes(size) for loop was calculating each iteration what could be done out side loop, define "document.querySelectorAll(".randomPizzaContainer")" as a var outside for loop and use getElementsByClassName() web API (faster) and bring calculations/calls that doesn't need to perform for all the iterations of for loop outside the loop!